lgperrin/Network-Security/Practical-Assesment/Solutions.md

 Based on our understanding of Mirai’s IOCs, we use `hping3` to create packets that mimic those key features.
 Here's how to simulate each indicator:

+#### Telnet Traffic Simulation

-1. **Telnet Traffic Simulation**: From VM1 `sudo hping3 -S -c 4 192.168.1.2 -p 23`.
+From VM1 `sudo hping3 -S -c 4 192.168.1.2 -p 23`.
 This sends 4 SYN packets to simulate an attempt to establish a Telnet connection with VM2.
   * `-S`: Sets the SYN flag, which is appropriate for simulating connection attempts like those made by Telnet or other services when initiating a session.
   * `-c 4`: Sends 4 packets, which is similar to your original command.
   * `192.168.1.2`: Targets the VM2 IP address, assuming VM2 is the intended recipient of the simulated traffic.